PCR Wound Analysis

 Powered by Modern PCR Technology

-Sagis Molecular is committed to providing unparalleled precision and detail in its lab reports, surpassing the capabilities of traditional methods.
+Sagis is committed to providing unparalleled precision and detail in its lab reports, surpassing the capabilities of traditional methods.
 Our advanced PCR technology allows us to identify the specific pathogens responsible for infections with unmatched accuracy.
 Moreover, we take into account underlying factors that may contribute to treatment resistance, ensuring comprehensive and personalized treatment plans for each patient.
 By leveraging this level of detail, we maximize the chances of a successful outcome, giving patients the best possible care.

 Wound PCR Analysis Explained